Unboxed-Software/solana-course/content/token-program.md

 ### 5. Approve Delegate

-Now that we have a token mint and a token account, lets authorize a delegate to tranfer tokens on our behalf.
+Now that we have a token mint and a token account, lets authorize a delegate to transfer tokens on our behalf.

 Create a function `approveDelegate` that uses the `spl-token` function `approve` to mint tokens: